nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 Ahead of the [Initial data production phase](initial-data-production), a formal data extract request needs to be sent to the Source Supplier (Existing/old supplier of the GP Core System) using the steps detailed below.
 This is a formal notification from the data owner (the practice) to the supplier for them to provide the current data stored in the current clinical system.

-This will also need to be completed for any other supplier who will need to migrate data, for example any document management and scanning systems such as DocMan or anticoagulation management software such as INR Star.
+This will also need to be completed for any other supplier who will need to migrate data.
+For example, any document management and scanning systems such as DocMan or anticoagulation management software such as INR Star.

 __The request needs to be completed as early as possible__.
 The Source Suppliers have varying lead times/notice periods to provide this data upon request; for example, a supplier may require up to 5 weeks notice. __Any delays to giving notice may impact the migration timeline__ if it’s not sent prior to the [Initial data production day](initial-data-production).